vphantom/vpweb/README.md

 Vanilla+ is a minimalistic web interface development library.
 It adds no abstraction layers and thus allows you to use only the portions you need without bloat from the rest.
 It is divided in 3 main parts:

-* A basic CSS framework
+* A basic CSS library
 * A JS library
 * A collection of web components

-The components make use of the library and aim to be otherwise stand-alone, triggered by CSS classes, custom HTML attributes and tags.
+The components make use of the JS library and aim to be otherwise stand-alone.
 Whenever possible, they are meant to be progressive enhancements.

 **CURRENTLY IN EARLY STAGE OF DEVELOPMENT!**